cooperj/joshc.uk/content/portfolio/contineo.md

 They wanted **content** which included a home page, a services page, a contact us page, a join our team page, and a Frequently Asked Questions page.

-The website wanted **interactive** features, such as; Fading buttons, Hidden content, Picture Slideshow, and Google Maps.
+The website wanted **interactive** features, such as; Fading buttons, Hidden content, Pithencture Slideshow, and Google Maps.
 These will be done using JavaScript.
 The site is also responsive, this means that it looks correct on a mobile device as the sizes of elements change based on the size of the screen.

 The website also had to be **accessible**, this included using colours which are friendly to people with colour blindness or dyslexia, this is done by using contrasting colours.